 - Why We Have TPRM/VRM

 - What Is TPRM/VRM

 - TPRM/VRM Scope

-- The Approach to TPRM

-- TPRM Governance
+- Program Oversight

+- Oversight Roles and Responsibilities

-- Roles and Responsibilities
+- TPRM/VRM Roles and Responsibilities

-- Managing Third-Party Risks Throughout the Lifecycle
+- Components of TPRM/VRM

+- Program Requirements by Lifecycle Stage and Activity

 - Noncompliance/Escalation

 - Systems of Record

 - Associated Policies

 - Policy Revisions History

-The content included in the policy template has been designed to reflect the foundation and activities of the third-party risk management lifecycle and best practices.
+The content included in the policy template has been designed to reflect regulatory guidance and best practices.
 Your policy may need more or less information or a different content flow, which is fine.
-Most importantly, your policy should always spell out your organization's requirements and current practices.
+Most importantly, your policy reflects your organization's requirements and current practices.